 - 1. Select Setup > Common > Basic Info.
 It displays the basic information of the camera. - 2.
-Select Setup > Common > Local Settings. - 3.
-Modify the settings as required.
-The following table describes some major parameters. - A. Video Alarm - a.
+Select Setup > Common > Local Settings.

+- 3. Modify the settings as required.
+The following table describes some major parameters. - A. Video Parameter - a.
 Processing Mode - i.
 Real Time Prior: Recommended if the network is in good condition. - ii.
 Fluent Prior: Recommended if you want short time lag for live video. - iii.
 Ultra-low Delay: Recommended if you want the minimum time lag for live video. - b.
-Video Pixel Format - i.
-Set the video format for images on the PC client. - It is recommended to choose YUV420 if the graphic card of your PC supports it.
-RGB32 is only supported by some low-version graphic cards. - c.
-Protocol - i.
+Video Pixel Format - Set the video format for images on the PC client.
+It is recommended to choose YUV420 if the graphic card of your PC supports it.
+RGB32 is only supported by some low-version graphic cards. - c Protocol - i.
 Set the protocol used to transmit media streams to be decoded by the PC. - B. Record and Snapshot - a.
 Recording - i.
 Subsection By Time: Duration of recorded video for each recording file on the computer.
-For
+For example, 2 minutes. - ii.
+Subsection By Size: Size of each recording file stored on the computer.
+For example, 5M.